tommyp/tommyp.org/src/routes/blog/monthnotes-july-2023.md

 ## Dry camping

 The second weekend was at Eweleaze Farm - a family friendly temporary campsite near Weymouth that's full of fields, food stalls, and some entertainment.
 We walked along the coast one day to a nice pub.

+## Messy camping

+Then I went to Boomtown Fair.
+A huge festival that sets up a city for